 There are plenty of ways to share your GoFundMe without logging on to any social media accounts.
 The most important thing to remember is that you should share your GoFundMe in ways that you are comfortable with.
 This is different for every person, so read on to learn different ways to share without social media.

-Of all of the ways to share your GoFundMe, sharing face to face is the most effective.
+Of all of the ways to share your GoFundMe, sharing face-to-face is the most effective.
 Donors feel more inclined to donate when they feel like they have really connected with your story.
-The best way to do that ?
-To simply share the story with someone in person.
+And what's the best way to do that?
+Just simply share the story with someone in person.

 If you are nervous at all, practice on a family member first.
 Then, ask your future supporter to meet you for coffee and start chatting.
 If it does not seem like they will be able to make a donation, asking them to share your campaign is just as important.

 If you do not use social media, there are still lots of ways for you to share your campaign.
 If you are not sure what to say, see: 9 Message Templates to Send Right Now